-The North East 250 is a 250-mile circular driving route which runs through Aberdeenshire and Moray Speyside, mixes countryside and coast, picturesque towns and villages and the UK’s largest National Park.
+The North East 250 is a 250-mile circular driving route which runs through Aberdeenshire and Moray Speyside.
+It mixes countryside and coast, picturesque towns and villages and the UK’s largest National Park.

-The route, a 250 mile-long circular trail which was launched in 2017, can be joined at three main points – Ballindalloch, Aberdeen Airport and Glenshee – and winds across Speyside, Royal Deeside, Aberdeen, Cairngorms, the east coast and the Moray Firth coast.
+Join the route at three main points – Ballindalloch, Aberdeen Airport and Glenshee – and wind across Speyside, Royal Deeside, Aberdeen, Cairngorms, the east coast and the Moray Firth coast.

 You’re in the heart of whisky country, with a pick of fantastic distilleries, all producing their own distinctive whiskies.
 From Glenlivet and Tomintoul to Strathisla and Royal Lochnagar and more – come and enjoy a dram of Scotland’s national drink – sláinte!